About the Project

 An engineer was engaged to inspect and provide a report on the weir wall.
 A copy of that report is included as attachment 9.1.3A.

 Research into dredging options for this type of water body identified the micro dredging process as the most likely feasible process.
-Apex Envirocare are contractors who have carried out similar works on the Vasse River in Busselton.
+Apex Envirocare is a contractor who has carried out similar works on the Vasse River in Busselton.
 See the video on this project.

-In order to establish a likely cost for dredging, more accurate data on the volume of silt was required.
-Previous investigations from 2019 indicated potentially 12,000 cubic metres of silt, however, the sampling methodology employed at that time did not provide sufficient reliability.
+To establish a likely cost for dredging, more accurate data on the volume of silt was required.
+Previous investigations from 2019 indicated potentially 12,000 cubic metres of silt; however, the sampling methodology employed at that time did not provide sufficient reliability.

-Apex Envirocare carried out detailed sampling and estimate the total volume of silt is more likely to be in the order of 5,600 cubic metres.
+Apex Envirocare carried out detailed sampling and estimated that the total volume of silt is more likely to be in the order of 5,600 cubic metres.

-The Lions Weir Reference Group considering all of the above matters recommended to undertake dredging as required and maintain the current wall.
+The Lions Weir Reference Group, considering all the above matters, recommended undertaking dredging as required and maintaining the current wall.

 Stay updated via the Shire Facebook or subscribe to our fortnightly newsletter.